During the Transplant Hepatology Fellowship, you acquire skills in patient diagnosis and management, procedural techniques, teaching, and research.

 Innovation and clinical research have enabled Mayo Clinic to remain at the forefront of liver transplantation.
 For example, the allocation system for liver transplantation — Model for End-Stage Liver Disease (MELD) score — was first proposed, designed and tested by physicians at Mayo Clinic's campus in Rochester, Minnesota.
-See the MELD calculator on the Mayo Clinic website.
+See the MELD calculators on the Mayo Clinic website.

 Over the last decade, hundreds of publications and talks have been presented by Mayo Clinic staff at national and international meetings.
 Mayo Clinic is renowned for its leadership role in the transplantation of patients with the entire gamut of liver disorders and diseases.

 As a hepatology fellow, you participate in clinical research projects with dozens of potential projects to choose from.
 Many of the staff hepatologists and hepatobiliary surgeons at Mayo Clinic conduct research.
 They welcome participation from fellows.

 One year is spent on focused training and research, so moonlighting is generally not allowed.